CounterpartyXCP/counterparty-core/README.md

 an automated approach to counterpartyd installation for Windows and Linux, see [this link](http://counterpartyd-build.readthedocs.org/en/latest/).**

-In order for counterpartyd to function, it must be able to communicate with a running instance of Bitcoind or Bitcoin-Qt, which handles many Bitcoin‐specific matters on its behalf, including all wallet and private key management.
-For such interoperability, Bitcoind must be run with the following options:
+In order for counterpartyd to function, it must be able to communicate with a running instance of Bitcoin Core or Bitcoin-Qt, which handles many Bitcoin‐specific matters on its behalf, including all wallet and private key management.
+For such interoperability, Bitcoin Core must be run with the following options:
 `-txindex=1` `-server=1`.
-This may require the setting of a JSON‐RPC password, which may be saved in Bitcoind’s configuration file.
+This may require the setting of a JSON‐RPC password, which may be saved in Bitcoin Core’s configuration file.

-counterpartyd needs to know at least the JSON‐RPC password of the Bitcoind with which it is supposed to communicate.
+counterpartyd needs to know at least the JSON‐RPC password of the Bitcoin Core with which it is supposed to communicate.
 The simplest way to set this is to include it in all command‐line invocations of counterpartyd, such as `./counterpartyd.py --rpc-password=PASSWORD ACTION`.
 To make this and other options persistent across counterpartyd sessions, one may store the desired settings in a configuration file specific to counterpartyd.

-Note that the syntaxes for the countpartyd and the Bitcoind configuraion files are not the same.
-A Bitcoind configuration file looks like this:
+Note that the syntaxes for the countpartyd and the Bitcoin Core configuraion files are not the same.
+A Bitcoin Core configuration file looks like this:

 	rpcuser=bitcoinrpc
 	rpcpassword=PASSWORD